China Financial Futures Exchange: 2010-2025

 China introduced its first stock-index futures on April 16, 2010 through CFFEX, which served as host of the index futures.
 Initially, the exchange limited investors to institutions and wealthy individuals to curb risks in trading stock index futures.

 In May 2022, during a seven week COVID lockdown, the exchange was allowed to resume work by Shanghai after being placed on a "whitelist."
 In July 2022, stock index futures and options based on CSI1000 started trading on the CFFEX.
 Guangzhou Futures Exchange, China's fifth futures bourse, opened in December 2022, with CFFEX as one of its shareholders.
 In 2024, the CFFEX banned Shanghai Weiwan Fund Management from opening stock index futures positions for 12 months, as part of a larger clampdown on quantitative trading.
 The CFFEX is a member of the China Futures Association as of 2025.
 In 2025, He Qingwen remained chairman of the China Financial Futures Exchange.

 System

 Following the principle of higher starting point and higher standard, CFFEX constructed an electronic market which follows the trend of global development.
-Also CFFEX has a unique multi-tiered members' clearing system, strict risk management policy and an organization structure like a corporation to improve its competitive strength and development potential.
+CFFEX also has a multi-tiered members' clearing system, strict risk management policy and an organization structure like a corporation to improve its competitive strength and development potential.